Xamp1e/Rblogdown_Chen-Gary/content/authors/admin/_index.md

 Also, Peng equipped himself with bioinformatics since 2021, and could handle with Perl & R flexibly.

-After a period study, Peng got obsessed with the alluring sex development mechanisms underlying the animal kingdom and was driven to finding more truths and contributing to the human cognition.
+After a period study, Peng got obsessed with the alluring sex development mechanisms underlying the animal kingdom and was driven to finding more essences and contributing to the human cognition.